 At what point can options in a CSOP be exercised?

 When you set up a CSOP, you need to draft a set of plan rules that stipulate when the options can be exercised.
-You need to be careful not to trigger the risk of a tax liability, so you need to comply with the CSOP legislation.
+You need to be careful not to inadvertently trigger the risk of an income tax/NIC liability, so you need to comply with the CSOP legislation.
 For example, you shouldn’t allow employees to exercise the options before three years after the grant subject to exceptions for corporate events and certain types of leavers.

 You can tie the grant of options to good performance or upon the achievement of certain targets.